-EMSP 2570 - Clinical Applications for the Paramedic - VII (1 credit hour, 2250 minutes)
+EMSP 2570 - Clinical Applications for the Paramedic - VII

 This course provides the paramedicine student with supervised clinical experience in various clinical settings.
 EMSP 2570 Clinical Applications for the Paramedic - VII is one in a series of courses that also includes: EMSP 2510, EMSP 2520, EMSP 2530, EMSP 2540, EMSP 2550 and EMSP 2560.
 The successful completion of all of these will result in meeting all clinical standards required by the State Office of Emergency Medical Services and Trauma (SOEMST).
 Topics include: Clinicals.